chenhuililucy/CodeJam2020/README.md

 Round 1A

-I only got 2 testcases correct for the first subquestion.
+I only got 2 testcases correct for the first question.
 I did not get the time to attempt the others at all! :(